Donald Trump and golf: Background

+In July 2024, an hour-long YouTube video was released of Trump playing 18 holes with Bryson DeChambeau.

-Golf courses owned
+Golf courses owned and/or managed by The Trump Organization

 As of December 2016, Trump owned golf courses in the United States and abroad.
 Over nearly two decades (as he reported in his 2000–2018 tax filings), these golf courses had combined losses of $315.6 million.

-United States

-Trump National Golf Club, Bedminster, New Jersey – purchased in 2002.